-In 2019, there was a huge push to eat more local, in-season produce and of course live a more sustainable life.
-Something that Grand Rapids has been doing well before this year.
+There is a huge push to eat more local, in-season produce and of course, live a more sustainable life.
+Something that restaurants downtown grand rapids have been doing well before this year.
 When Meg Ten Eyck and I were invited by Experience Grand Rapids to visit this midwest city I knew almost nothing about the food.

 Say Yes to Breakfast in Grand Rapids